Pandalism/pandalism.github.io/_posts/2019-03-05 Website build update.md

 ![Testing what it would look like on an iPad]({{ "/assets/posts/2019-02-05 Website build update/3.png" | absolute_url}})

 And all with a little HTML, CSS and JS.
-Although I admit I went against my own self-imposed rule of not using any toolboxes in using jQuery, I quickly realised that just made everything so damn difficult.
+Although I admit I went against my own self-imposed rule of not using any toolboxes in using jQuery, I quickly realised that just made everything so damn difficult, so I allowed myself such a luxury.

 ## Transitioning into Jekyll and Sass